Get your free photography lesson plan

 Chromatic aberration is also known as spherochromatism, or chromatic distortion.
 It is basically when the camera’s lens fails to focus all colors onto the same point, which results in a line of unwanted colors around the edges of an object in a photograph.

-Have you ever taken a picture, expecting it to come out good, only to end up with colorful light distortions around your object?
-Or even—a halo light?
+Have you ever taken a picture, expecting it to come out well, only to end up with colorful light distortions around your object?
+Or even a halo light?

-You may be thinking, “What are these lines and how did I capture them?”
+You may wonder, “What are these lines, and how did I capture them?”
 Well, those light lines are what we call chromatic aberration.

 While arguably interesting looking, these distortions can be disruptive because they make pictures appear blurred and have low infidelity.